ibm-cloud-docs/vpc/reserved-ip.md

 To create an unassociated reserved IP, follow these steps:

 1. Enter a name for your reserved IP.
+Be sure to use lowercase alphanumeric characters with no spaces for the name.
 2. Select whether you want to have the system choose a reserved IP for you automatically, choose from a list of existing reserved IPs, or enter one yourself.
 3. Select an address, if you require a specific IP address (optional).
 4. Click **Reserve IP**.